Skip to main content

 What Exactly is a Psychiatric Diagnostic Evaluation?

-A comprehensive psychiatric diagnostic evaluation[1] is an integrated biopsychosocial assessment that involves collecting a complete medical and family history of a patient while also exploring their psychiatric medical history and mental health status.
-This psychiatry procedure may involve sourcing information from diverse sources such as the patient, other clinicians, community providers, other physicians, family and friends.
+A comprehensive psychiatric diagnostic evaluation is an integrated biopsychosocial assessment that involves collecting a complete medical and family history of a patient while also exploring their psychiatric medical history and mental health status[1].
+This procedure may involve sourcing information from diverse sources such as the patient, other clinicians, community providers, other physicians, family, and friends.

 A standard psychiatric evaluation, also known as a psych eval, comprises several core components that remain consistent across clinicians, albeit with minor variations.
 These components include: